Auxx/grilledui/README.md

 # GrilledUI

 Library to implement common UIs easily.
 Available UI types are: TabActivity, SectionActivity and HybridActivity.
+Pre-ICS devices are also supported with the help of `ActionBarSherlock`.
+Use `library` folder for ICS+ devices only and `library-sherlock` together with your installation of `ActionBarSherlock` for 2.1+ projects.

 GrilledUI is licensed under 2 clause BSD license.
 In simple words - use the way you want!
 But remember to notify your users that you use this library.

 ## TabActivity